Hiking Dog Mountain Trail: Everything you need to know

 #2 Permits, parking & fees

-Permits through spring wildflower season 2024
+Permits spring wildflower season 2026

-The permit is valid for one day and allows you to enter any time of the day you reserved.
+The permit is valid for one day and allows you to enter at any time of the day you reserved.
 From what I have heard, rangers are present to check permits.
 So make sure you have it printed or on your phone.

 Parking at Dog Mountain Trailhead

 Please note that the timed-entry permit does not guarantee a parking spot at the trailhead.
-If the lot is full there is a little more space a couple of feet down the road.
-Don’t park your car outside of designated parking lots or along Highway 14 as you will get towed.
+If the lot is full, there is a little more space a couple of feet down the road.
+Don’t park your car outside of designated parking lots or along Highway 14, as you will get towed.

 Dog Mountain trail sign